ReGO: Reference-Guided Outpainting for Scenery Image: Experiment

-From the above analysis, it can be seen that our developed system is an unified framework and is flexible enough, the proposed framework allows users to harvest three types of results: random outpainting, free-form outpainting from manually drawn sketches and controllable outpainting using sketch from another image.
+From the above, the proposed framework allows users to harvest three types of results: random outpainting, free-form outpainting from manually drawn sketches and controllable outpainting using sketch from another image.
 Therefore, our proposed method is with higher practical value.
 We also show some failure cases in Fig.~\ref{failture-cases}, the model fails to predict reasonable pixels or generate natural enough contents for the guiding sketches.
 In our experiment, we find most of failed samples are from those whose guiding shapes are in the top part of the images, we guess the reason stems from the barren sketch patterns of training images.
 This reveals that there are still many challenges standing for this task.
 In the future, we will continue to explore this task and attempt to address more issues of this field.